 Please read and confirm the following statements:

-I confirm that all the authors of the manuscript have read and agreed to its content, that readily reproducible materials described in the manuscript will be freely available to any scientist wishing to use them for non-commercial purposes.
+Authors retain their copyright in the article.
+All we require from authors is a non-exclusive licence that allows us to publish the article in AHMR.
+I confirm that all the authors of the manuscript have read and agreed to its content, that readily reproducible materials described in the manuscript will be freely available to any scientist wishing to use them according to the copyright terms.
 I confirm that the manuscript is original, has not already been published in a journal and is not currently under consideration by another journal.

-I am the submitting author of this article and I accept the conditions of submission and the AHMR Copyright.
+I am the submitting author of this article and I accept the conditions of submission, copyright and licensing.

 Authors must accept full responsibility for the content of their articles.
 The members of the Editorial Board and the publisher of the journal are not responsible for the statements and opinions expressed by the authors in their articles/write-ups published in the journal.

 * Papers published elsewhere or under consideration elsewhere shall not be submitted.